bj-rn/VL.IO.OpenVR/README.md

 # VL.IO.OpenVR

 A VL wrapper for Valve's [OpenVR](https://github.com/ValveSoftware/openvr) that enables the use of [Vive trackers](https://www.vive.com/au/support/tracker3/category_howto/tracker.html) inside vvvv without a HMD.
-It heavily leans on [VVVV.OpenVR](https://github.com/tebjan/VVVV.OpenVR) by [Tebjan Halm](https://github.com/tebjan).
+It heavily borrows from [VVVV.OpenVR](https://github.com/tebjan/VVVV.OpenVR) by [Tebjan Halm](https://github.com/tebjan).

 ## Using the library